blackheart-5/os-simulator/README.md

 ## Background

 Built after completing CSE 410 (Operating Systems) at Michigan State University, which used the [uCore-Tutorial](https://github.com/rcore-os/rCore-Tutorial-v3) RISC-V OS as a teaching platform.
-Each module in this simulator corresponds directly to a lab from that course.

-The goal was to rebuild the core algorithms from scratch — without copying course code — to demonstrate genuine understanding of the underlying mechanisms.